 When will my student receive a tuition statement?

 Account statements are prepared on a monthly basis.
-Billing begins in early August for fall semester and early December for spring semester, with a due date on the 22nd of the month.
+Billing begins in early August for fall semester and early December for spring semester, with a due date on the 22nd of that month.
 However, this may vary slightly depending on when a student enrolls in classes.
 Enrollment typically occurs at New Student Orientation.

 Students will receive notification via their Penn State e-mail account* when their statement is available to view/pay through the Student Center in LionPATH.
 Residence hall charges are included on the statement, if applicable.
 Paper statements are NOT mailed.